Razlif/moverbot/README.md

 1. Get and validate the client's pick up zip code
 2. Get and validate the client's delivery zip code
 3. collect the client's item list
-4. calculate and present client with the price.
+4. calculate and present the client with the price.
 5. collect client info: email, name, phone.
 6. answer any additional questions

 # Running the chatbot

 Once all of the files are updated with the necessary information.
-Run the flask app on your local machine and start fine tuning the bot by altering the questions.txt and inventoy.txt as needed.
+Run the flask app on your local machine and start fine tuning the bot by altering the questions.txt and inventory.txt as needed.
+When you are ready, update the HTML + CSS with your design and deploy your app to the web.

 # Train your openai model

-The bot has the power of an openai model behind it so it is quite intelegant.
+The bot has the power of an openai model behind it so it is quite intelligent.
 But some fine tuning is likely to be required.
-This might mean editing the quesions.txt file or the inventory.txt file until you get the exactly what you want.
+This might mean editing the quesions.txt file or the inventory.txt file until you get exactly what you want.

 You can however get much better results by training the openai model, this is done one time and after that the questions.txt file will no longer be necessary.
 You can train your model on an infinite number of complex questions quickly and easily.
 Go here to read more about [training your openai model](https://beta.openai.com/docs/guides/fine-tuning)
->Once your model is trained update the "model name" in the settings.py file and remove the questions.txt file from the prompt variable in the functions.py file.
+>Once your model is trained, update the "model name" in the settings.py file and remove the questions.txt file from the prompt variable in the functions.py file.

 # Have Fun!